norequests/telegram-voice-hotkey/README.md

-# Voice to Slop
+# Voice-to-Slop

 A macOS menu bar app for sending voice notes and screenshots to your AI agent via Telegram.
+The fastest way to generate questionable code with your OpenClaw.

 **Hold a hotkey → record → release → voice note sent as you** via Telegram's User API (TDLib).